 The Blakely Project was designed to feel inviting, comfortable and modern, but remains rooted with timeless, classic and traditional elements.
 Designed in collaboration with Glenview Homes, this project has been nominated for several GOHBA awards!

 Pops of metallic light fixtures define the rooms and set the tone.
 The ebonized wood, flat panel doors in the kitchen are quite modern but are balanced with timeless materials such as the marble backsplash and warm wooden shelves.
 The kitchen was designed with an extended island and pantry to provide ample storage; this allowed us to get creative with open shelving flanking out the range hood.
-Furniture and decor pieces throughout the home are predominately from West of Main Shoppe (Link to West of Main website).
+Furniture and decor pieces throughout the home are predominately from our shoppe, West of Main.

 Living Room / Dining Room